rudynicolop/rudynicolop.github.io/_pages/about.md

 I like travel, fiction, and cats (see Pico in the photo)!

-You can reach my via email at the following:
+You can reach me via email at the following:
 {%highlight haskell %}
 concat ["rpeterson", "@", "ethz.ch"]
 {% endhighlight %}